laurvi/copepods-true-colors/README.md

 # copepods-true-colors

-Repertory to stock codes and figures of the publication "Copepods true colors: astaxanthin pigmentation as an indicator of individual fitness"
+Repertory to stock codes and figures of the publication "Copepods true colors: astaxanthin pigmentation as an indicator of fitness"

 Datasets:
 - DataS1_general_info.csv: List of all the publications that discussed and/or quantified carotenoid pigmentation in copepods